borivojevic/rescuetime-api-php/README.md

 );
 ```

-You can build more complex queries and filter down data by providing other query parameters.
+You can build more complex queries and filter down the data by providing other query parameters:

 ``` php
 $this->Client->getActivities(